D40G/qb-highvalueshop/README.md

 # qb-highvalueshop
-* This was made to work for Jims-shop but I do not have his shop downloaded so it needs to be tested
+* This was made to work for Jims-shop but I do not have his shop downloaded needs tested

 # Dependencies
 * [qbcore](https://github.com/qbcore-framework)